EyePiercings/EyePiercings.github.io/_posts/2018-05-06-designmanifesto.md

 For our project, we wanted a seamless, minimalist interface that stimulated a user’s curiosity and invited them to explore the design.
 However, we learned to let go of such a bare bones skeleton and implemented labels and language to the interface so that people could have a better understanding of what they were looking at.
 Our usability tests did better because of that and so did our design.

 Letting go makes room for more. *Always* go for more.

+## Conclusion

+I had a rough idea of what designing a product was at first.
+I knew that a lot of brainstorming was involved and that statistical evidence had to be gathered on whether customers would actually purchase the product or not.
+That was it.
+It was a shallow interpretation without a lot of thought put into it but I suspect that a lot of people who've never taken a design class think this way.
+How naive.

+On the contrary, design is rigorous and systematic in a way.
+The creative aspects of storyboarding and generating prototypes are merely steps that follow the culmination and organization of user feedback into constructive advice on how to move forward.
+It's normally much longer of a process than what we experienced this semseter as contextual inquiries and usability testing, for example, would have a much larger pool of participants to gather data from.
+We are formulating and refining an idea at its core and making sure that it works for our intended audience.

+Ultimately, users are the center of design products.
+Desiging is taking a personally thought out good idea and refining it until who you want to know of it thinks it's amazing.

 [^1] : https://normandoors.tumblr.com/
 [^2] : https://digitalsynopsis.com/design/web-designing-for-accessibility/